| OTTAVIANO PETRVCCI |

 de verzameling Les goûts réunis ou nouveaux concerts à l'usage de toutes les sortes

-2 instruments à l'unisson een vierdelige suite voor twee basinstrumenten opgenomen.
-Deze
+l'unisson is een vierdelige suite voor twee basinstrumenten Deze is door

-is door mede-blokfluitist Jan Kok en mij geschikt gemaakt voor alt- en
+mede-blokfluitist Jan Kok en mij geschikt gemaakt voor alt- en tenorblokfluit.
+De

 Couperin Les goûts